accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Check that the documentation includes
 	- a description of the application's accessibility features, for example
 		- accessibility parameters integrated into the application, such as colour management, font sizes, animation management, etc;
 		- a customised rotor on certain screens (the rotor is a screen reader feature that enables rapid navigation between different types of elements on a screen; some platforms allow you to define application-specific rapid navigation elements in this rotor.
-[See a demonstration (https://developer.apple.com/videos/play/wwdc2020/10116/));
+[See a demonstration](https://developer.apple.com/videos/play/wwdc2020/10116/));
 		- gestures or device movements that trigger functions;
 		- special keyboard shortcuts available for certain assistive technologies.
 	- a description of the complex components for which special management is in place depending on the assistive technology;